dmbaturin/iproute2-cheatsheet/site/index.md

 VXLAN is a tunneling protocol designed for distributed switched networks.
 It's often used in virtualization setups to decouple the virtual network topology from that of the underlying physical network.

-VXLAN can work in either multicast or unicast mode, and supports isolating virtual networks using a VNI (virtual network identifier), similar to VLANs in Ethernet networks.
+VXLAN can work in either multicast or unicast mode and supports isolating virtual networks using a VNI (virtual network identifier), similar to VLANs in Ethernet networks.

-The downside of the multicast mode is that you will need to use a multicast routing protocol, typically PIM-SM, to get it to work over routed networks, but if you get it setup, you don't need to create all VXLAN connections by hand.
+The downside of the multicast mode is that you will need to use a multicast routing protocol, typically PIM-SM, to get it to work over routed networks, but if you get it set up, you don't need to create all VXLAN connections by hand.

 The underlying encapsulation protocol for VXLAN is UDP.